 You can visit the hotel year-round, but call ahead to schedule your tour.
 You can also check out their Facebook page for public events, which are usually held in the cooler months.

-This post was originally published on October 31, 2017.
+Editor’s note: This article was originally published on August 23, 2018.